 \subsection{Masked Language Models}

-In this section, we show results when multitask finetuning masked language models for text classification.
-We follow~\citet{daheim2024model} and train RoBERTa~\citep{liu2019roberta} first on the IMDB sentiment classification task~\cite{2011imdb}.
+In this section, we show results for multitask finetuning masked language models for text sentiment classification.
+We follow~\citet{daheim2024model} and train RoBERTa~\citep{liu2019roberta} first on IMDB~\citep{2011imdb}.
 Then, we finetune on Rotten Tomatoes (RT)~\citep{05rottentomatoes}, SST-2~\citep{socher-etal-2013-recursive}, and Yelp~\citep{zhangCharacterlevelConvolutionalNetworks2015}, and merge the resulting models.
-We use two settings: the first merges all combinations of two of the three finetuned models; the second merges all three.
-Due to heavy compute requirements, we run joint training with a coarser grid than model merging in the latter.
-We compare \revision{Simple Merging} and \revision{Hessian-Weighted~(\textsc{AdamW-SG}) and mixture of Gaussians with squared gradient Hessians.
+We merge all task models using Simple Merging and Hessian-Weighted~(\textsc{AdamW-SG}) and mixture of Gaussians with squared gradient Hessians.
 The resulting Pareto fronts are shown in~\cref{fig:llm2d} and the full shape of the results is shown in~\cref{fig:robertafull}.
 We find that the Pareto front of Mixture-Weighted merging again comes closer to the multitask finetuning Pareto than Hessian-Weighted Merging (AdamW-SG) and Simple Merging.
 For the overall shapes, we find that it also matches the shape of the multitask finetuning run best.
 In general, we find that the shape approximation gets better and better as the posterior becomes more flexible.
 Note that we only use mixtures of $K=3$ components here and that using more components might improve results further.

-Results for merging two models are shown in~\cref{fig:llm1d} \revision{where we see that even simple} merging can often produce good previews but fails for specific weightings.
-For example, on SST2 and RT the best-performing factors for \revision{Simple Merging} ($\alpha_1 = 0.9$) are the worst-performing in the joint solution.
-Using a diagonal Gaussian instead of an isotropic one shows a more similar trend to this joint solution.
-The results for merging all three tasks are shown in~\cref{fig:llm2d}.
-Here, the exact solution again shows a fairly triangular shape but this is not at all reflected in the simpler merging scheme.